Vandetanib (By mouth)

 - Fast, slow, pounding, or uneven heartbeat

-- Red or dark brown urine, bloody or black, tarry stools, unexplained nosebleeds
+- Red or dark brown urine, bloody or black, tarry stools, severe diarrhea, unexplained nosebleeds

 If you notice these less serious side effects, talk with your doctor: